Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Physical device model

 \section{Physical device model}

+The compact model, which is available open source under the MIT license \cite{heracles_zenodo}, has been implemented in VerilogA and simulated using the Cadence Spectre SPICE simulator.
+The model is based on an equivalent circuit as depicted in Fig.~\ref{fig:1}(a) that models the behavior of three distinctive layers: The ferroelectric layer (FE), the electrode interface layer (INT) and the electrode depletion layer (DEPL).
+Each layer is composed of its respective currents: the depletion capacitance current $I_{cdepl}$ for the depletion layer, the current of the linear HZO capacitance $I_{cfe}$ and the ferroelectric polarization current $I_p$ for the ferroelectric layer, the leakage current $I_{pf}$ through the ferroelectric and depletion layers and the capacitive current $I_{cint}$ and leakage current $I_{fn}$ for the interface layer.
+An exhaustive list of all parameters with their corresponding fitting values can be found in Tab.~\ref{tab:params_nls}.

+The intrinsic switching process of the ferroelectric layer is modeled by a non-equilibrium thermodynamic model, wherein the transition rates $k_{\downarrow/\uparrow}$ between the up and down polarization states are governed by a process with an energy barrier $W_b$:

+with Boltzmann constant $k_b$, Planck constant $h$ and temperature $T$.
+The applied energy $W_e$ then governs the switching probability as a function of the electric field in the ferroelectric layer $E_{fe}$:

-The compact model, available open source under the MIT license \cite{heracles_zenodo}, is implemented in VerilogA and simulated using the Cadence Spectre SPICE simulator.
-An explanation of all parameters with their fitting values is listed in Tab.~\ref{tab:params_nls}.
-In the model the intrinsic switching process is modeled by a non-equilibrium thermodynamic process where the transition ratess $k_{\downarrow/\uparrow}$ are governed by a process with energy barrier $W_b$ (Eq.~\ref{eq:k}), which is modulated by the electric field $E_fe$ applied to the ferroelectric (Eq.~\ref{eq:we}), akin to the Landau free energy description of a ferrolectric (Fig.~\ref{subfig:energy}).
-This results in the state variable $p$ (Eq.~\ref{eq:dpdt}) that describes the system's probability to be in the up polarization state.
-Assuming that this switching process (or nucleation) of an elementary site does not directly interact with other elementary sites, we can assume the proportion of domains in one of the polarization states to be equal to the occupation probability of that polarization state \cite{vopsaroiu-2010}.
-Accordingly, since $p$ is a probability assuming values between 0 and 1, we can calculate the polarization change, equivalent to the polarization displacement current $I_p$, via Eq.~\ref{eq:ip}.
+with $d_e$ being the action distance of the electric field and $E_{off}$ the built-in bias field.
+This process is akin to the Landau free energy description applied to a ferroelectric (Fig.~\ref{fig:1}(b)), where an applied electric field shifts the energy landscape and thus the transmission probability from one state to the other.
+Accordingly, this results in the state variable $p$ (Eq.~\ref{eq:dpdt}) that describes the system's probability to be in the down polarization state:

+Assuming that this switching process (or nucleation) of an elementary site does not directly interact with other elementary sites, we can macroscopically describe the proportion of domains in one of the polarization states to be equal to the occupation probability of that polarization state \cite{vopsaroiu-2010}.
+While this description is not compatible with domain wall movement models of conventional ferroelectrics, HfO$\mathrm{_2}$ domain wall hopping models suggest elementary sites with switching energy barriers around 1.38\,eV that switch cell by cell \cite{lee2020}, in accordance with our assumption of independently switching elementary sites.
+As $p$ is a probability assuming values between 0 and 1, we can calculate the polarization change, equivalent to the polarization displacement current $I_p$: